Tropical Mirror: Conclusion

-In our paper we showed that the tropical GW invariants at genus 0 can be written as the amplitudes in higher topological quantum mechanics on graphs.
-The higher topological quantum mechanics on graphs admits an analogue of state-operator correspondence for divisor and evaluation states.
-We used the correspondence to perform the summation over amplitudes in $A$-type QM on graphs and showed that the result is the amplitude in $B$-type QM on graphs.
-We used the equality between amplitudes in $A$- and $B$- types of QM on graphs to prove the mirror symmetry relation for quantum cohomology ring and the Landau-Ginzburg ring with mirror superpotential.
-We show that the special states $\Psi_\omega^X$ in B-type QM in $Q_X +zG_-$ cohomology equal to the functions of $Y$ only.
-Hence, we conjecture that such states represent good sections for Saito theory with exponential superpotential.
+Our paper showed that the tropical GW invariants at genus zero could be written as the amplitudes in higher topological quantum mechanics on special trees.
+The higher topological quantum mechanics on special trees admit an analog of the state-operator correspondence for divisor and evaluation states.
+We used the state-operator map to summate over amplitudes in $A$-model HTQM and showed that the result is a total amplitude in $B$-model HTQM.
+For a tropical Gromov--Witten theory on a toric variety $X$, we showed that the $B$-model HTQM is a deformation of the $A$-model by an exponential mirror superpotential, written in terms of compactification polyhedron data $B_X$ of $X$.
+For tropical observables $\g$, we found the mirror-dual states $\Psi_\g^X$ in the $B$-model and formulated the mirror relation.

-To simplify the technical details we discussed tropical curves in projective spaces $\mathbb{P}^N$, while the generalization to any toric manifold is straightforward.
-We can glue together some number of toric spaces into tropical manifold, hence it should be possible to extend our construction to the tropical spaces (with additional modifications).
-We restricted our discussion to $g=0$ curves.
-There is a tropical description for the higher genus curves, so it would be interesting to study the mirror relations for $g>0$.
-In the mirror relation we had a sum over the $B$-type QM amplitudes on graphs.
-Similar sum over graphs is used describe answers in BCOV theory.
-It would be fruitful to check the whether we have an actual relation between the two.
+We showed that the mirror states for a $\mathbb{P}^1$ toric variety can be written as holomorphic functions in $Q^{\mathbb{P}^1} +z G_-$ cohomology and conjectured that such functions define K.~Saito's good section for the mirror superpotential.
+In our work \cite{Losev:2023bhj}, we showed that a similar relation holds for a smooth toric variety and indeed defines K.~Saito's good section for the exponential mirror superpotential.

-\section{Acknowledgments}
+\subsection{Acknowledgments}

 We are grateful to Pavel Mnev and Yasha Neiman for many discussions on the topics presented in this paper.
-The work of V.L. is supported by the Quantum Gravity Unit of the Okinawa Institute of Science and Technology Graduate University (OIST).
+We thank the referees for their valuable suggestions for improving our manuscript.
+V.L.'s work was supported by the Quantum Gravity Unit of the Okinawa Institute of Science and Technology Graduate University (OIST).